 I swear she’ll grow up to be a politician.

-I used oat milk in the soup, which is my preferred non-dairy milk alternative, but you could use soy milk, or even cow’s milk if you’re not bothered about the dairy.
+I used oat milk in the soup, which is my preferred non-dairy milk alternative.
+You could also use soy milk, or even cow’s milk if you’re not bothered about the dairy.
 It makes the mushroom soup lovely and creamy – just the thing on a cold, autumn day.

 If you want deliciously easy, family-friendly recipes like this one delivered straight to your inbox, simply click here to subscribe.
 (Of course, I’ll never pass on your email address to anyone.)